veerserif/gamma-dx8-and-dx9/README.md

 DX8 and DX9 MO2 profile for GAMMA.
 If you know what you're doing, just grab `modorder.txt` directly.

-## GAMMA 0.9.5 Notice
+## GAMMA 0.9.5 Known Issues
-DX8 and DX9 works **with some significant bugs**: broken icons on new guns, missing gun textures (due to texture compression method), crash on equipping the SVT-40.
-Report bugs aside from this one in the base GAMMA support channel on Discord.
+DX8 and DX9 works **with some significant bugs**.
+Report other bugs and issues in the base GAMMA support channel on Discord.
+* **Crash** on equipping SVT-40
+* **Crash** on equipping Mosin from the starting loadout
+* Missing gun textures especially for newer/3DSS-modified guns
+* Missing gun icons especially for newly added guns

 ## Installation
 1. Download the attached file [from the Releases tab](https://github.com/veerserif/gamma-dx8-and-dx9/releases)